tsigarid/creme/simulations.md

 ## Preindustrial (PI)

-Same as benchmark, with the following changes:
+Only models that can meet these requirements should perform this.
+The configuration is the same as in benchmark, with the following changes:

-* Ocean: as in benchmark.
-* Bathymetry: as in benchmark.
-* Sea ice: as in benchmark.
-* Topography: as in benchmark.
 * Vegetation: Earth.
 * Land ice: Earth.
-* Atmosphere: as in benchmark.
 * Long-lived GHGs: CO<sub>2</sub> as in benchmark, CH<sub>4</sub> 808 ppbv, N<sub>2</sub>O 273 ppbv, CFCs as in benchmark.
 * Water vapor: as in benchmark.
-* Ozone and aerosols: as in benchmark.

 ## 4xCO<sub>2</sub> (4xCO2)

-Everything the same as in benchmark, with the CO<sub>2</sub> concentration increasing abruptly to 4x that of the benchmark (to 1136 ppmv) after the end of spinup.
+Mandatory simulation for all models.
+The configuration is the same as in benchmark, with only one change: the CO<sub>2</sub> concentration is 4x that of the benchmark (to 1136 ppmv), and the simulation should be an exact continuation of the model state at the end of the spinup.